This page updated 9 July, 2022

-(they don't stop for directions)
+(They don't stop for directions)

 4. WHY DID GOD PUT MEN ON EARTH?

-(because a vibrator can't mow the lawn)
+(Because a vibrator can't mow the lawn)

 5. WHY DON'T WOMEN HAVE MEN'S BRAINS?

-(because they don't have penises to put them
+(Because they don't have penises to put them

-6. WHAT DO ELECTRIC TRAINS AND BREASTS HAVE IN
+6. WHAT DO ELECTRIC TRAINS AND BREASTS HAVE IN COMMON?

-(they're intended for children, but men
+(They're intended for children, but men

 usually end up playing with